pattern-lab/patternlab-node/packages/docs/src/docs/advanced-config-options.md

 **default**: `mustache`

-### engines
+## engines

 An engine is a wrapper around a templating library like Mustache, Handlebars, Twig or others.
-An engine package is the bridge between PatternLab and the standalone NPM package supporting the templating language.
+An engine package is the bridge between Pattern Lab and the standalone NPM package supporting the templating language.

 `engines` accepts an map of Engine objects.
-The mandatory properties for each PatternLab engine are:
+The mandatory properties for each Pattern Lab engine are:

 - `package`: the NodeJS package name.
 Add the package of the engine as a dependency in `package.json` before you configure it here.
 - `fileExtensions`: list of pattern file extensions which will be handled by this pattern engine.